The KEEP Experience

 - What if my child takes medications?

-In order for children to take medication (prescription or over the counter)at KEEP they must have the KEEP Medication Form filled out and signed by a doctor and a parent.
+In order for children to take medication (prescription or over the counter) at KEEP they must have the Student Medication Form filled out and signed by a doctor and a parent.
 KEEP staff can’t administer even a cough drop without this form filled out.
 Medications need to be turned into their child’s teacher in their original container.
 Make sure all medications have a current expiration date.
 Medications will be kept in the first aid room and dispensed according to instructions.
 Emergency medications (such as inhalers) will be carried on every hike.

 - What happens if my child gets sick at KEEP?